 Using the iPad EHR app, you can easily cancel or discontinue prescriptions originally sent out of DrChrono.
 This feature saves time by allowing you to cancel medications electronically instead of having to call the pharmacy.
-It also reduces redundant renewal processes and provides an improved look of the patient's medication history.
+It also reduces redundant renewal processes and provides an improved look at the patient's medication history.

 - Titrating by discontinuing one medication to prescribe a new one